-When deciding whether to use an auction service or an estate sale company, our conclusion after 26 years of service and research is simple.
+When deciding whether to use a professional auction service or hire someone to hold a multi-day estate sale, our conclusion after 30 years of service and research is conclusive.

 Auctions Estate sales do not work 99% of the time.

 Often referred to as a "tag sale" or "conducted garage sale", these types of sales may be a solution for those who are not moving from their home, those with heavy furniture items in a multi-unit residence or those who need money or room quickly.
-For those who are leaving, even a multi-day estate sale cannot sell all that an auction can in a few hours.
+For those who are leaving or have left their home, even a multi-day estate sale cannot sell all that an auction can in a few hours.
 Reputable auction companies know this as a basic principle and therefore do not compete against their own industry by conducting estate sales.
 Beware of any auction company that offers to conduct an estate sale for you.
 It should be taken as a sign that they are conflicted in their professional interest by what is best for them and not best for their clients.

-Each year we receive six-10 Monday morning telephone calls from unhappy estate sale clients.
+Each year we receive approximately a dozen Monday morning telephone calls from unhappy estate sale clients.
 Many are panicked and angry.
 All are disappointed.
 Not only are they faced with poor financial results from the previous days of an estate sale, their overall, most important goal is still not accomplished.
 The ever-present leftover items that did not sell still have to be dealt with.
-Add in other factors like a fast-approaching move-out date and folks end up with more stress than when they began the process of selling an estate's contents.
+Add in other factors like a fast-approaching move-out date and estate sale clients end up with more stress than when they began the process of searching for a reputable estate sale service.

-Sadly, after an estate sale, we cannot help these estate sale clients because the time to conduct a successful auction has passed.
+Sadly, after an estate sale has been conducted, we cannot help those estate sale clients because the time to conduct a successful auction has passed.
 Even if time is not a factor, the quality of the remaining merchandise certainly is.
-The sentence we use most often is, "If the estate sale crowd did not want it after deep discounts, the auction crowd certainly will not, either."
+The sentence we use most often is, "If the estate sale crowd did not buy it after daily price knockdowns, the auction crowd certainly will not, either."

 WHAT'S WRONG WITH AN ESTATE SALE?